Scholarships Available

 - Exemplifies good citizenship and strong school spirit

-One award with option of second year renewal, to a graduating senior from a Newaygo County High School or Holton High School.
+To be awarded to a graduating senior from a Newaygo County High School or Holton High School

 - Participation in 4-H activities (years involved, project, etc.)

-Multiple one-time scholarships to all White Cloud High School graduating seniors continuing his or her education at an accredited institution.
+To be awarded to all White Cloud High School graduating seniors continuing his or her education at an accredited institution

-The Hair Station Scholarship Fund will be awarded to students working towards their cosmetology state certification at Newaygo County Career-Tech Center.
+To be awarded to students working towards their cosmetology state certification at Newaygo County Career-Tech Center

-One, non-renewable award available to a Newaygo County graduating senior.
+To be awarded to a Newaygo County graduating senior

 - Demonstrate financial need